OutSystems/docs-support/src/troubleshooting/application-lifecycle/reset-user-pwd.md

 # Resetting the admin password for IT users and end users

-On occasion, you may need to reset the admin password for either IT Users or End users.
+On occasion, while using the default method of authentication in OutSystems, you may need to reset the admin password for either IT users or end users.

 To achieve this, you may need to have access to the database to execute a direct update to the OSSYS_USER table.
 Please remember to be careful, running the database statement incorrectly can destroy other passwords in your system.